thinktanktom/keras-to-tensorflowjs/README.md

 ## Creating the Web Page

 The web page can be created in different ways.
-I used HTML and Javascript which is considered the norm.
+I used HTML and Javascript.

 ## Hosting it on a local server